 What is the processing time of Tourist Visa applications?

 There is no set time frame for the processing of applications for the Tourist Visa to Ireland.
 How long you will have to wait depends on how complex your case is.
-Nevertheless, most applications are processed within eight weeks.
+Nevertheless, most applications for business visa are processed within eight weeks.

 If you forget to include some of the required supporting documents, the processing of your application will be delayed.
 Similarly, if the immigration office is dealing with a large number of applications, you can expect to wait longer.

 Once your application is accepted, you will receive a Tourist Visa stamp in your passport and you will have the right to travel to Ireland.
 If your tourist visa application is rejected, you will be given reasons for the refusal.

 To maximise your chances of a positive outcome, hire one of our immigration lawyers.
 They will help you ensure that your application has been completed to the highest standard.

 How long is the Tourist Visa to Ireland valid for?

 The Irish Tourist Visa is a Short Stay ‘C’ Visa type, which means that its holders can stay in the country for up to 90 days.
 When applying for the Tourist Visa applicants can indicate whether they want to obtain a single entry or a multiple entry permit but the latter is granted only in exceptional circumstances.

 It is not possible to extend your visa office the Irish Tourist Visa.
 If you want to come to Ireland to stay there for more than 90 days, you have to apply for one of the Long Stay ‘D’ Visas.

 At Total Law, our lawyers have expert knowledge of Irish immigration law and they can guide you through each step of the application process for your Tourist Visa to Ireland.